 You must enroll in a drug rehab program to overcome substance abuse.
 Treating substance abuse requires therapy and, in most cases, a medical detox.
 Most drug programs incorporate cognitive-behavioral therapy because research has found it effective in treating substance use problems.

 Anyone can overcome addiction with the right treatment and commitment to recovery.
-Kemah Palms Recovery has the necessary knowledge and qualifications to treat addiction to painkillers, alcohol, heroin, cocaine, opiates, benzodiazepines and other drugs.
-Contact us today at [Direct] to get started on the road to recovery.
+Kemah Palms Recovery® has the necessary knowledge and qualifications to treat addiction to painkillers, alcohol, heroin, cocaine, opiates, benzodiazepines and other drugs.
+Contact us today today to get started on the road to recovery.